From Santa Monica to downtown, here are all the seasonal pop-up ice skating rinks where you can channel your inner Gretzky or Dorothy Hamill.

 Holiday Ice at Topanga

-This year the Topanga rink, (along with four others including the USS Iowa and LA Live rinks) is sponsored by the LA Kings and features classes to inspire your own future pro skaters.
-Nestled in the parking lot of the Westfield Promenade Shopping Center on Topanga, this rink is the perfect spot to burn off some energy after you’ve dragged your tots around the mall for holiday shopping all afternoon.
-Make a full evening of it and grab some dinner at one of the restaurants at the Village after.
+This year the Topanga rink, (along with Pikes Outlet and the LA Live rink) is sponsored by the LA Kings and features classes to inspire your own future pro skaters.
+Nestled in the parking lot of the Westfield Promenade Shopping Center on Topanga, this rink is the perfect spot to burn off some energy after you’ve done your holiday shopping.
+Make a full evening of it and grab some dinner at one of the restaurants at the Village post skating.

 6100 Topanga Canyon Blvd.